MirageC79/HevORT/docs/pages/printer-size.md

 - More energy required.
 Even when printing small parts as the entire bed will need to be warmed up.
 - Takes more space
 - More belt ringing due to longer unsupported belt lengths
+- Higher risk of uneven bed surface
+- Heat chamber may distort the frame and the X cross member due to thermal expansion of longer extrusion pieces
+---
 ### So what size do you need?
 My personal answer to this is 2 printers:
 - One smaller with heated chamber for quality prints, high speed and technical material
 - And a bigger one for big batches or big parts